redhat-developer/developers.redhat.com/_cucumber/README.md

 Keycloak: [Libor Krzyzanek](lkrzyzan@redhat.com)

 #### Cross browser test job (staging)
-When a PR has been merged the [staging build](https://jenkins.hosts.mwqe.eng.bos.redhat.com/hudson/view/jboss.org/job/developers.staging.redhat.com-drupal/) will be triggered with these changes.
+When a PR has been merged the [staging drupal export build](http://jenkins.hosts.mwqe.eng.bos.redhat.com/hudson/view/jboss.org/job/developers.staging.redhat.com-drupal-export/) will be triggered with these changes.
 On successful completion of this build the [cross browser test job](https://jenkins.hosts.mwqe.eng.bos.redhat.com/hudson/view/jboss.org/job/developers.redhat.com-acceptance-test-browserstack/) will be executed.

 #### Production Smoke test job

-When a PR has been merged the [production build](https://jenkins.hosts.mwqe.eng.bos.redhat.com/hudson/view/jboss.org/job/developers.redhat.com-drupal/) will be triggered with these changes.
+When a PR has been merged the [production drupal export build](http://jenkins.hosts.mwqe.eng.bos.redhat.com/hudson/view/jboss.org/job/developers.redhat.com-drupal-export/) will be triggered with these changes.
 On successful completion of this build the [Drupal Acceptance Tests](http://jenkins.hosts.mwqe.eng.bos.redhat.com/hudson/view/jboss.org/job/developers.redhat.com-acceptance-test-drupal/) will execute the @smoke and @prod tests.